gergelyszaz/liferay-scripts/README.md

 Params:
 * $1 : ticket number
 Open jira page of ticket in web browser.

+### pull-request
+Run from liferay-portal-ee repository.
+Needs git remote "origin" to be set.
+Opens a github pull request web page to the correct repo and branch.
+Params:
+* $1 : username of the pull request recipient

 ### push
 Push current local branch to origin.